 The real problem though, Orban claimed, lay not in the East and South, but in the West:

 "We have prevented the Muslim world from inundating us from the south [with Hungary’s fence] ...
 However absurd it seems, the situation is that now the danger is threatening us from the West.
 This danger to us comes from politicians in Brussels, Berlin and Paris.
 They want us to adopt their policies: the policies that made them immigrant countries and that opened the way for the decline of Christian culture and the expansion of Islam."

-But Orban was prepared to turn things around in an ultimate fight: “Of course we shall not look on impassively; we are not sheep, who quietly stand around waiting for their fate to be visited upon them.
+But Orban claimed he was prepared to turn things around in an ultimate fight: “Of course we shall not look on impassively; we are not sheep, who quietly stand around waiting for their fate to be visited upon them.
 Naturally we shall fight ...”